-- Continue existing operations as is with Enders storage and natural flows being utilized for direct surface water diversions for irrigation benefits for the Frenchman Unit. - Utilize Enders storage and/or the natural flows to provide groundwater recharge benefits for groundwater irrigators in the area below Enders and/or areas served by the Culbertson and Culbertson Extension canals. - Utilize Enders Reservoir for recreation, fish and wildlife benefits. - Utilize Enders storage and/or natural flows for the State of Nebraska's compliance with the Republican River Compact. - Increase restrictions on groundwater irrigation and/or provide additional incentive programs in order to improve streamflows in the Frenchman Creek, both above and below Enders Reservoir. - Increase restrictions on groundwater irrigation and/or provide additional incentive programs in order to reduce consumptive use for Compact compliance. - Implement any combination of the above opportunities.
+- 1. Continue existing operations as is with Enders storage and natural flows being utilized for direct surface water diversions for irrigation benefits for the Frenchman Unit. - 2.
+Utilize Enders storage and/or the natural flows to provide groundwater recharge benefits for groundwater irrigators in the area below Enders and/or areas served by the Culbertson and Culbertson Extension canals. - 3.
+Utilize Enders Reservoir for recreation, fish and wildlife benefits. - 4.
+Utilize Enders storage and/or natural flows (including possibly removal of Enders Dam) for the State of Nebraska's compliance with the Republican River Compact. - 5.
+Increase restrictions on groundwater irrigation and provide additional incentive programs in order to reduce consumptive use. - 6.
+Utilize Enders Reservoir to provide flood control benefits. - 7.
+Implement any combination of the above opportunities.